cpdata/meshmind/README.md

 - MeshMind now depends on first-party Pydantic 2.x models; the legacy compatibility shim has been removed.
 - `meshmind/retrieval/bm25.py`, `meshmind/retrieval/fuzzy.py`, and `meshmind/core/similarity.py` include pure-Python fallbacks for scikit-learn, rapidfuzz, and numpy.
 - `meshmind/testing` exports fake Memgraph, Redis, and embedding drivers that power the pytest suite and examples without external infrastructure.
-- `DUMMIES.md` lists every remaining stub (REST/gRPC service adapters, Celery fallbacks, compatibility layers) with guidance on whether to remove or preserve them once external services are provisioned.
+- `DUMMIES.md` lists every remaining stub (for example the gRPC in-process adapter and offline test doubles) with guidance on whether to remove or preserve them once external services are provisioned.

 ## Testing
 - Run `pytest` to execute the suite; tests rely on fixtures and fake drivers so they do not require external services or optional libraries.